lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $ vi ctrl.si

 Check the contents of your working directory and you will find two new files "atm.si" and "basp0.si".
 The "atm.si" file contains the free atom densities calculated by lmfa.
 The basp0.si is the template basis set file; the standard basis set name is basp and the extra 0 is added to avoid overwriting.
-Take a look at the basp0.si file and you will see that it contains basis set parameters that define silicon's smooth hankel functions.
+Take a look at the basp0.si file and you will see that it contains basis set parameters that define silicon's smooth Hankel functions.
 Changing these values would change their functional form, but lmfa does a very good job so we will leave them as they are.
 Copy basp0.si to the recognised basp.si form.

     $ cp basp0.si basp.si